 A graphic organizer commonly used for pre-reading brainstorming is the KWL or KWHL chart.
 This chart is great for encouraging students to brainstorm and think about a topic prior to studying it.
 It is standard graphic organizer in most classrooms and is easy for students to use.
 This graphic organizer is created using our T-Chart layout.
 Check out our article about the KWL / KWHL Chart for more information on using this in your classroom or make KWL / KWHL worksheets for your students!

 A T-Chart is a great way to brainstorm a concept that has multiple ideas or key points that you want your students to focus on.
 The cells in the left column are for the ideas and the cells in the right column are for the details supporting the idea.
 The template and example have three ideas, though it can be edited to include more or less as needed.

 The traditional layout is a great graphic organizer for creating a storyboard for Who, What, Where, When, Why, and How, otherwise known as the 5 Ws and H. Using a 5 Ws and H method is very useful for getting an overall view Adding the title box to a six-cell traditional layout allows for an easy-to-use brainstorming graphic organizer.

 Brainstorming is a vital skill for students to develop.
 As they progress through school, they will be required to write or complete projects frequently.
 Brainstorming is helpful for planning a writing assignment or a project, but it is also a very useful tool when learning new information.
-Graphic organizers help structure information that could otherwise be nebulous.
+Using graphic organizers as a brainstorming tool helps structure information that could otherwise be nebulous.
 For more information about the layout options for your storyboards, check out our graphic organizers article.